Elk-M1 Control

 Manual configuration

-Alternatively, configuration through the configuration.yamlThe configuration.yaml file is the main configuration file for Home Assistant.
+Alternatively, you can configure the integration through the configuration.yamlThe configuration.yaml file is the main configuration file for Home Assistant.
 It lists the integrations to be loaded and their specific configurations.
 In some cases, the configuration needs to be edited manually directly in the configuration.yaml file.
 Most integrations can be configured in the UI.
-[Learn more] file is supported (example below).
+[Learn more] file for advanced setups.

 # Example configuration.yaml entry